craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 #### Containers
 Containers are a particularly useful type of Equipment for an Adventurer.
-Mechanically, they allow a character to bend the "one item to slot" ratio in their favor.
-Containers a
+Containers are considered Equipment and must be stored in a character's Inventory Slots while it is on their person, but nonetheless allow a character to bend the "one item to slot" rule in their favor.

+Containers have